Consensys/ethereum-developer-tools-list/README.md

 * [Ethereum-datafarm](https://github.com/Nerolation/ethereum-datafarm) - Easy-to-use console app for parsing historical event data without requiring an archive node.
 Ethereum-datafarm uses the Etherscan API to parse event data from specified contracts and store it in CSV format.
 * [Sidekik](https://sidekik.xyz) - Debug, test, and grok smart contracts with a visual UI that lets you interact with local or deployed EVM-based smart contracts.
 Easily monitor and browse local chain transactions, decode function calls, and prepare input payloads so you can test your code.
 * [GuardianUI](https://guardianui.com) - Provide users with a safer and more robust experience by testing and monitoring the functionality, performance, and security of your web3 frontend.
+* [Pessimistic Spotter](https://spotter.pessimistic.io/) - Protects your smart contracts from hacks.
+Spotter monitors blockchain activity and detects exploits before they happen.
+If the hack targets any of your contracts, Spotter will send an alert and trigger defensive measures.

 ### Other Miscellaneous Tools
 * [aragonPM](https://hack.aragon.org/docs/apm-intro.html) - a decentralized package manager powered by aragonOS and Ethereum. aragonPM enables decentralized governance over package upgrades, removing centralized points of failure.